miguelgfierro/sciblog/README.md

 The panel will ask you to put username and password.
 Once you are in django dashboard you can start to add content to your blog.

-When you are in localhost you have to set DEBUG = True in sciblog/settings.py.
+When you are in localhost you have to set `DEBUG = True` in `sciblog/settings.py`.
 You can set it to False but you won't see the images the user uploaded through the admin dashboard.
 In production this is handled by apache.

-To work with disqus comments you have to get your DISQUS_API_KEY and DISQUS_WEBSITE_SHORTNAME.
+To work with disqus comments you have to get your `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME`.
 They can be obtained https://disqus.com/api/applications/

 Set up the project in a Ubuntu VPS server
 ==================================================